erikdubois/LinuxMint18i3/README.md

-# Installing i3 wm on Linux Mint 18 Cinnamon
+# Installing i3 improved tiling windows manager on Linux Mint 18 Cinnamon

 We start from an up-to-date Linux Mint 18 Cinnamon as described on http://erikdubois.be.